Kruithne/spooder/README.md

 # API

-`spooder` exposes a simple API which can be imported into your project for bootstrapping a server in Bun.
+`spooder` exposes a build-block style API for developing servers.
 The API is designed to be minimal to leave control in the hands of the developer and not add overhead for features you may not need.

 ```ts
 import { ... } from 'spooder';
 ```

-### `caution(err_message: string, err?: object): Promise<void>`
+#### `caution(err_message: string, err?: object): Promise<void>`
 Raise a warning issue on GitHub.
 This is useful for non-fatal errors which you want to be notified about.

 To prevent spam, issues raised with `caution()` are rate limited to one unique issue per 24 hours.
 Issues are considered unique by the `err_message` parameter, so it is recommended that you do not include any dynamic information in this parameter that would prevent the issue from being unique.